ChrisDanielW/StockSage/README.md

 ---

-Made with ❤️ for smarter stock analysis
+Made for smarter stock analysis